Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 People re-use passwords, so these breaches are getting more and more common, because people's credentials are being stolen from one site and used to access others.
 So adding this extra layer should prevent this from being a problem in the future.

 Personally, I think the real problem is some people just can’t pick passwords.
-Buzzybear72 has been my fail-safe on every site I use for years.
-It's on Netflix, all the usernames for my
+Buzzybear72 has been my fail-safe on every site I use for years — on Netflix, all the usernames for my

 Lee: There are a few different problems with Fuzzybear72.

 Lee: Okay, apologies.
 But I’m sorry to say it’s still problematic.
 First, if you use that all over the place, congratulations, maybe you've been lucky so far.
-But companies like Yahoo, Snapchat, and Dropbox have all had hacks in the last three years.
+But companies like Yahoo, Snapchat, and Dropbox have all had hacks.
 When people steal the info, those user credentials get dumped somewhere.
 Once someone knows Buzzybear72 they can start plugging it into all your other sites and log in as you.

 It seems like passwords are a problem.
 Are they a problem?